mjschultz/django-tastefulpy/docs/tutorial.rst

 Beyond The Basics
 =================

 We now have a full working API for our application.
-But Tastypie supports many more features, like:
+But Tastefulpy supports many more features, like:

   * :doc:`authentication`